Skorpion18328/Udacity-Git-Submission/bikeshare_readme.txt

 https://datagy.io/pandas-iterate-over-rows/ for the use of the .iloc method

 Ported my original code into the template at the request of the reviewer; it seems to run the same

+Adding a new line to the bikeshare readme to simulate someone else making edits